jason-nordheim/knowledge/web-dev/getting-started-with-typescript.md

 > Best Practice: If you have a value to assign at the time of the variable declaration, do not explicitly declare its type as it would be redundant.

-### Working with Types in TypeScript

-It is very common in modern web applications that a variables that holds a value that is not a ["primitive" data type](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).
+### Moving beyond "primitive" data-types

+In JavaScript (and TypeScript) there are six (6) primitive data types:
+1. `undefined`
+2. `boolean`
+3. `number`
+4. `string`
+5. `bigint`
+6. `symbol`

+More complex pieces of information are representing with what is referred to as "Structural Types".
+This includes; arrays, maps, sets, dates, and any other "object" where it is necessary to encapsulate more than one primitive data-type, or that need to structure data in a specific manner.

 #### Custom Types

 With TypeScript, custom "types" can be declared using the keyword: `type` followed by the name of the type (in Pascal case) and setting it equal to (`=`) the type definition.

-Once declared, the "custom types" can be assigned as variable types just like primitive data types.
+This sets up a contract that can define the format of a variable, the format of parameters to a function as well as the format of a function's return value.

+Once declared, a custom type is implemented exactly like a primitive type.

 ```ts
 /* declare custom type of "Font" which will be required to always be a string value */